LQRS: Learned Query Re-optimization Framework for Spark SQL: Planner Extension

 \section{Planner Extension}

-Our planner extension operates through two core mechanisms: capturing and sending the current partial plan to the decision model and applying optimization actions returned by the actor to modify the query plan.
-As detailed at the end of Sec.~\ref{sec:bushy}, these mechanisms support dynamic exploration of bushy joins through iterative plan modifications at runtime.
+Our planner extension operates through two core mechanisms: extracting and sending the current partial plan to the decision model and applying optimization actions returned by the actor to modify the query plan.

+The planner extension is built on top of Spark AQE.
+In particular, the planner extension can rely on AQE’s native support for pausing query execution at well-defined synchronization points and triggering re-optimization based on runtime statistics.
+In Spark AQE, a series of built-in optimization rules (including dynamic join selection) is applied in a pipelined fashion each time AQE is triggered.
+Our planner extension is integrated as an extension rule of Spark AQE to implement five optimization actions, without requiring the planner extension to explicitly manage execution suspension or execution state preservation.